morskiq123/childish-tf-demo/README.md

  + Fix the dynamoDB deployment
  + Fix the userdata apache_install.sh change thew webpage correctly
  + Generate terraform-docs
+ + Create a more userfriendly version with tfvars

 ## What is this?